SoloSynth1/gcp-vision-ocr/README.md

 # gcp-vision-ocr

-Containerized flask app to perform OCR and highlight words on images.
+Containerized Flask app to perform OCR and highlight words on images using OpenCV.

 Stores image on Google Cloud Storage and return a signed URL with expiration time.